AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_translation_ios.md

 - `fetchSupportLanguages`, which queries the supported languages for translation.
 - `translateMessage`, which translates the text message after it is received.
-- `MessageBody.setTargetLanguages`, which automatically translates the text message when it is being sent.
+- `AgoraChatTextMessageBody.targetLanguages`, which automatically translates the text message when it is being sent.
 When the recipient receives the message, it contains the message in both the original and target languages.

 ## Implementation